arkivverket/archive-uploader/README.md

 yarn start
 ```

 > 💡 React components will automatically be reloaded when modified.
-However, if you make changes to the Electron application files (`public/electron.js`, `public/electron/*`) then you'll have to restart the application.
+However, if you make changes to the Electron main process files (`public/*`) then you'll have to restart the application.

 ## Build for production